DCU Access Scheme

 - You or your parent(s)/guardian(s) have a medical card/GP visit card valid on the 31st December 2017.

-- Socio-Economic Grouping: You belong to a group that is under-represented in higher education, based on the occupation and employment status of your parent(s)/guardian(s).
-The grouping includes non-manual, semi-skilled, unskilled manual and agricultural workers.
+- Socio-Economic Grouping (SEG): You belong to a group that is under-represented in higher education, based on the occupation and employment status of your parent(s)/guardian(s).
+The grouping includes non-manual, semi-skilled, unskilled manual and agricultural workers. please see here for more information on SEG grouping.

 Please download an information brochure for the DCU Access Scheme 2018 here.